w3f/Grants-Program/applications/RubeusKeeper.md

 Ksenia Baranova is an QA test engineer with over 5 years of experience.
 Ksenia has exceptional knowledge and skills in the field.
 She is highly referred within this team, as well as by her former teams.

-Alexey Vexin is product owner and project manager with 10+ years of experience in managing complicated telecoms and IT projects in Telco, Utilities and Governmental sectors with deep focus on business process management.
-Led a dozen of federal scaled projects for IT systems implementation and industry scaled technology development, standardization and implementation.
+Alexey Vexin is a product owner and a project manager with 15+ years of experience in managing complicated telecoms and IT projects in Telco, Utilities and Governmental sectors with deep focus on business process management.
+Led a dozen of national scaled projects for IT systems implementation and industry scaled technology development, standardization and implementation.

 Anton Borisov is a DevOps Engineer with broad experience.
 For over 15 years Anton was supporting, administering, and maintaining secure networks, servers, and clusters.
 He also has versatile experience with CI/CD, IT Infrastructure Monitoring, and Kubernetes on-premise and in Cloud.
 One of the most recent projects Anton participated in was building a first on chain casino.